Table of Content

 - Inability to trust people who won’t be able to do the job exactly as they envision it to be in their minds

 - Bouncing legs and feet

-These characteristics are not all bad- in fact they are some of the things that a lot of high achieving people have in common with each other.
-As is with everything, it is seen how much it affects them on a day to day basis and the people around them.
-In extreme cases where these things are very seriously affecting you then this is something that you should definitely take up with a professional to ensure proper high-functioning anxiety treatment.
+These characteristics are not all bad- in fact, they are some of the things that a lot of high-achieving people have in common with each other.
+As is with everything, it is seen how much it affects them on a day-to-day basis and the people around them.
+In extreme cases where these things are very seriously affecting you then this is something that you should take up with a professional to ensure proper high-functioning anxiety treatment.

 - Get into things that you fear.
 Nothing too crazy, but something that you know will not cause you any harm.
 It can liberate you if the fear is something that holds you back from achieving things and going places in life, perhaps it would be wise to really look into that and tap into that as well.

 - Anxiety is physical, so do something physical to combat it.
 Going for a short walk, a run, or perhaps even a few minutes of yoga can make you feel better.
 Doing these things when you’re feeling stressed out is also a good idea because it regulates your body.

 - Use mantras more frequently.
 Do mental checks that can help when you feel anxious.
 Coach yourself into ‘talking back’ (metaphorically) to the anxious thoughts.
 This can be very helpful, especially if you’re someone who is a perfectionist.

 - Learn to break into your anxious thoughts.
 If you identify your symptoms then you know when to intervene.
 It's like a snowball effect that you're essentially trying to prevent, so checking yourself at these points is crucial.